 Step 4: Use the link in your confirmation email or the button “Overview of the registration” and submit the required documents

-Step 5: In case your application is successful, you will receive an email after the deadline of xxx, with instructions how to pay the exam fee and how to attend the exam virtually.
+Step 5: In case your application is successful, you will receive an email after the deadline, with instructions how to pay the exam fee and how to attend the exam virtually.

 Candidates will be entitled to re-apply for the examination for six (6) attempts, each Part A and B, including the first attempt.

-Candidates must apply using the email previously used at your Part A exam location (email used for correspondence).
+Candidates must apply using the same email as previously used (email used for past official correspondence with EUSEM).

 The same fees apply to resitting candidates.